taprwhiz/pumpfun-bundler/README.md

-# 🤖Pumpfun Bundler
+# 👌 Pumpfun Bundler

-This bot allows you bundle 3 buy transactions on Pumpfun.
+This bot allows you bundle 27 buy transactions on Pumpfun.

 ## I have upgraded version that can bundle 28 buys.